 Rubber boots, gloves, and clothes are essential for keeping you healthy while you work in your wet home.
 Flood water contains hazardous chemicals and raw sewage, the residue of which gets left behind after the water recedes.
 Moreover, lead-based paint particles can get stirred up, especially if your home was built before 1978.
 Mold spores and dust in the air can also be a danger.
 Wearing an N95 mask or a half-face P100 respirator can prevent you from inhaling harmful particles.

 Cut off power, gas, and water

-Turn off gas, water, and electricity before entering your home.
+Turn off home utilities such as gas, water, and electricity before entering your home.
 HUD recommends assessing your home’s structural integrity before entering.
 Get a professional inspection if you’re not sure it’s safe.
-If the waterline was above the electrical outlets, call an electrician to ensure everything is OK before proceeding.
+If the waterline was above the electrical outlets, call an electrician to make sure everything is OK before proceeding.

 Don’t wait for an insurance adjuster to show up before you start working on getting your house dry because mold can multiply and cause even more problems.
 Take everything that the water touched out of your house.
 Set any solid wood furniture out to dry, along with family photos, but toss everything else.
 Rip out the carpet and carpet pads.